aminography/PrimeCalendar/README.md

 <br/>

 ### • Operators
 There is a different way to use `get`, `set`, and `add` methods.
-Using operators you can do it much simpler:
+Using operators you can do it much simpler.
+Suppose that the `calendar` is an instance of `PrimeCalendar`:

 > get
 ```kotlin